ProjectSidewalk/SidewalkWebpage/README.md

 root@[container-id]:/opt#
 ```

 2. Run `npm start`.
 The result of this command is dictated by what `start` is supposed to do as defined in `package.json` file.
-As per the current code, running this command will run `grunt watch` & `sbt run`.
+As per the current code, running this command will run `grunt watch` & `sbt compile "~ run"` (`~` here is triggered execution that allows for the server to run in watch mode).
 This should start the web server.
 Note that the first time compilation takes time.
 Successful output of this command will look like:

 ```
+> grunt watch & sbt clean "~ run"

+Running "watch" task
+Waiting...
+[info] Loading project definition from /opt/project [info] Set current project to sidewalk-webpage (in build file:/opt/) [success] Total time: 78 s, completed Dec 20, 2018 8:06:19 AM [info] Updating {file:/opt/}root...
+[info] Resolving it.geosolutions.jaiext.errordiffusion#jt-errordiffusion;1.0.8 .[info]
+Resolving org.fusesource.jansi#jansi;1.4 ...
+[info] Done updating.

 --- (Running the application, auto-reloading is enabled) ---

 [info] play - Listening for HTTP on /0.0.0.0:9000